ArtPoon/slides/markdown/mimm4750g-bd.md

 ---

-# Tree likelihood (4)
+# Tree probability (4)
-* When we reach a branching point, we combine likelihoods:
+* When we reach a branching point, we combine probabilities:

 $$D_{N'}(t) = D_N(t) D_M(t) \lambda$$

-* To calculate the full likelihood of the tree, we multiply across all $2n-2$ nodes (branches) of the tree.
+* To calculate the joint probability of the tree, we multiply across all $2n-2$ nodes (branches) of the tree.
 <img src="https://lukejharmon.github.io/pcm/images/figure11-7.png" height="250px"/>

 <small><small>